msaddler/pitchnet/README.md

 ```
 Model checkpoints for all other models (e.g., networks trained with altered cochlear models or sound statistics) referenced in the manuscript are available upon request to the authors.

-Audio and simulated auditory nerve representation datasets for training and evaluating models are also available upon request to the authors.
+All datasets used to train and evaluate models are also available upon request to the authors.
+Datasets can be made available as sound waveforms and/or as simulated auditory nerve representations (most of our models operate on simulated auditory nerve input):
 ```
 Main training + validation dataset (speech + instrument clips embedded in real-world background noise):
 |__ Sound waveforms only: 120G